| | |

 time.

-consider are condition, originality, rarity, and provenance.
+condition, originality, rarity and provenance.
+Unfortunately, thousands

-you—especially when paying serious money
+especially when paying serious money.

 An